GoldenDrakeStudios/golden-drake-linux/README.md

 [Golden Drake Linux (GDL)](https://goldendrakestudios.com/golden-drake-linux/) is an [Arch Linux](https://www.archlinux.org/) installer designed for gamers and game developers.
 GDL is not an independent [distro](https://en.wikipedia.org/wiki/Linux_distribution): it's simply a convenient method for installing a customized version of Arch and thus only utilizes the standard Arch repositories along with the [Arch User Repository (AUR)](https://wiki.archlinux.org/title/Arch_User_Repository).
 GDL is a highly-modified fork of the [Anarchy installer](https://gitlab.com/anarchyinstaller/installer/) with additional inspiration from [archdi-pkg](https://github.com/MatMoul/archdi-pkg), [ArchLabs](https://bitbucket.org/archlabslinux/installer/src/master/), [Manjaro](https://gitlab.manjaro.org/profiles-and-settings), etc. The installer ISO is built using [Archiso](https://wiki.archlinux.org/index.php/Archiso) and the installation process uses [dialog](https://en.wikipedia.org/wiki/Dialog_(software)) for a visually appealing TUI (text-based UI, a.k.a., terminal UI).

 GDL is a side project of indie game development studio [Golden Drake Studios (GDS)](https://goldendrakestudios.com/), with updates and support provided by GDS's founder, [David C. Drake](https://davidcdrake.com/).
 We hope you'll enjoy it, provide constructive feedback, and support our ongoing work on this and other projects through [Patreon](https://patreon.com/theDrake/), but if it doesn't offer what you're looking for then we recommend checking out another tried-and-true Arch installer, such as [Anarchy](https://gitlab.com/anarchyinstaller/installer/-/releases), [ArchLabs](https://archlabslinux.com/get/), or a pure [Arch Linux ISO](https://archlinux.org/download/).
 For a more beginner-friendly Arch-based experience, we highly recommend [Manjaro](https://manjaro.org/download/), [EndeavourOS](https://endeavouros.com/download/), or [Garuda Linux](https://garudalinux.org/downloads.html).
-Looking beyond the Arch family, we can also strongly recommend such distros as [Fedora](https://getfedora.org/en/workstation/) (inc. its [Spins](https://spins.fedoraproject.org/) and [Labs](https://labs.fedoraproject.org/)), [openSUSE](https://www.opensuse.org/), and the [Debian](https://www.debian.org/distrib/)/[Ubuntu](https://ubuntu.com/download/desktop) family (inc. various [Ubuntu flavors](https://ubuntu.com/download/flavours) as well as [Linux Mint](https://www.linuxmint.com/), [Pop!_OS](https://pop.system76.com/), and [MX Linux](https://mxlinux.org/)).
+Looking beyond the Arch family, we can also strongly recommend [Fedora](https://getfedora.org/en/workstation/) (inc. [Spins](https://spins.fedoraproject.org/) and [Labs](https://labs.fedoraproject.org/)), [openSUSE](https://www.opensuse.org/), and the [Debian](https://www.debian.org/distrib/)/[Ubuntu](https://ubuntu.com/download/desktop) family (inc. various [Ubuntu flavors](https://ubuntu.com/download/flavours) as well as [Linux Mint](https://www.linuxmint.com/), [Pop!_OS](https://pop.system76.com/), and [MX Linux](https://mxlinux.org/)).

 (Please note that the acronym "GDL" can also refer to the [GNOME Docking Library](https://gitlab.gnome.org/GNOME/gdl) in other Linux-related contexts.)